keltia/atlas-rs/APIDESIGN.md

 Let rollback and reintroduce call().

-We have to kind of Requests:
+We have two kind of returned data:

 - Single

+  Information about a single data item

   - Paged

+    Information about a list of data items, de-paginated and returned as a single vector (or possibly an iterator).

+In `RequestBuilder` we need the following:

+- Client (it carries configuration and HTTP client)
+- `reqwest::Client` (for the calls and to reuse it during pagination for example)

 Both support the Callable trait and implement call().